See our 1165 Reviews on

 5. Smoking

 We all know that smoking cigarettes will lead to a discolouration of the teeth.
 However this is not the only consequence that you teeth may endure.
 Bad breath is a telltale consequence from smoking.
 There are ways you can limit the effect but you will not be able to remove it altogether unless you completely stop smoking.
 Smoking will increase the build up of plaque and tartar on the teeth.
 There is also an increased risk of leukoplakia.
 This is where small white patches appear on the inside of the mouth.
 A potential solution to this problem is to switch over to e-cigarettes.
-You can read about the benefits here.

 6.Playing Sports Without a Gum Shield